 In the poster art and DVD cover, the image of the guys walking on the beach has been altered - some might say censored.
 In the scene where the poster/cover image is taken from in the movie, the character "Fuzzy" is wearing an ACT-UP t-shirt that depicts two sailors kissing with the tag line that read "Read My Lips", a play on then President Bush's "Read My Lips, No New Taxes" slogan.
 In the cover art, the t-shirt graphic has been removed so that he only has a blank white t-shirt now.
 In the film scene, in contrast to the poster scene, "Fuzzy" also has shaved off his beard.
 See more

 In the opening scene set in July 1981, a character plays a tape of The Human League's song "The Things That Dreams Are Made Of".
 However, this song was not released until October 1981 when it appeared on the band's album "Dare".
 See more

-Written and Performed by Zane Campbell See more
+Performed by The Finger Lakes Trio See more